doylek1/ResGuides-NLTK/nltk-session-2-beginners.md

 *Any questions or anything before we dive in?*

-## Dirty data

-Now that we're going beyond nltk example data, we're bond to run into dirty data.

-A common part of corpus building is corpus cleaning.
-Reasons for cleaning include:

-1. Not break the code with unexpected input
-2. Ensure that searches match as many examples as possible
-3. Increasing readability, the accuracy of taggers, stemmers, parsers, etc.

-The level of kind of cleaning depends on your data, the aims of your project and where you are in your research.
-In the case of very clean data (lucky you!), there may be little that needs to be done.
-With messy data, you may need to go as far as to correct variant spellings (online conversation, very old books).

-If you need help with data cleaning, we offer trainings in [OpenRefine](https://github.com/yuandra/2016-02-01-data-acquisition-cleaning/blob/gh-pages/open-refine-01-intro.md)

-### Discussion

-*What are the characteristics of clean and messy data?
-Any personal experiences?
-Discuss with your neighbours.*

-It will be important to bear these characteristics in mind once you start building your own datasets and corpora.

 ## Uploading text files

 First of all, let's load in our text.